cmanlh/SlickGrid/README.md

+Forked this repo from mleibman and merged new update from 6pac's branch, but find out there are too many codes need to be restructured for new features.

+So I will keep this repo and add my patch for my specific app requirements.

+# 6pac README follows:

 ## This is the 6pac slickgrid repo

 I am maintaining this branch as a separate 'alternative master'.
 Check [my wiki](https://github.com/6pac/SlickGrid/wiki) for details.